Download our FREE The Educating Parent Resource Directories today! Plus... more FREE resources!

 It's not surprising that many families begin with these thoughts because this form of education is often all we've ever experienced.
 In addition, the authorities that regulate home education and register students usually reinforce this schooled image of education.
 The practice of home education can be very different to what happens in a classroom and reflects what we, the educating parents and our children, need and value.

-As home educators the best place to start is not by looking for answers to the question 'what is home education' from others but by asking yourself - and perhaps your child if he or she is old enough.
-Take some time to define 'education' and explore what the concept means to you.
+As home educators the best place to start is not by looking for answers to the question 'what is home education' from others but by asking yourself and your children.
+Take some time to define 'education' and explore what the concept means to you and your family.
 Work out what you want education to deliver in terms of goals: goals for this week, this month, for the rest of this year and perhaps until your child reaches adulthood.

 Home education is a legal alternative